radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ## Authorization
-Roles-based access controls is used to enforce privileges for Control Panel.
+Roles-based access controls are used to enforce privileges for Control Panel.
 Any user that can authenticate to RadiantOne can administrator the service if they belong to the proper group that is associated with one of the delegated administrator roles.
 RadiantOne includes default delegated admin roles that users can be assigned to.
 Custom delegated admin roles can also be defined.
 Roles & permissions are managed from Control Panel > Admin > Roles & Permissions.

 Describe classification of permissions.
 Describe how permissions can be defined per data source.